codinggita/lpu_mern_2024/README.md

 # lpu_mern_2024

-Learnt how to do pull requests.
+Learnt how to make pull requests.